 The COVID-19 virus has been identified as a key issue for the health and aged care sectors.
-The Australian Government Department of Health provide information on the COVID-19 pandemic, including information for individuals on the spread of the virus within Australia and what to do if you have symptoms.
+The Australian Government Department of Health and Aged Care provide information on the COVID-19 pandemic, including information for individuals on the spread of the virus within Australia and what to do if you have symptoms.
 Recent updates including case numbers, official medical advice and information on treatment can also be found on the website.

 The Australian Government Aged Care Quality and Safety Commission has developed a series of guidance resources such as managing infection related risk, Aged Care provider COVID-19 support information and COVID-19 consumer support information.

 As part of the Australian Government's aged care COVID-19 grief and trauma response package, support services and resources are available for those living, working, and caring in the aged care sector, who have been impacted by COVID-19.

 For state and territory specific information including contact tracing, cross boarder travel and COVID-19 vaccination programs and information please visit:

 COVID-19 in Residential Aged Care (RAC): Planning, Preparation and Providing Palliative Care

 - To understand severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and ways to reduce transmission in RAC.